September 11

 several failed attacks against US targets.
 Due to these previous attacks, it is

-believed that is capable of masterminding the 9/11 attacks.
+believed that it is capable of masterminding the 9/11 attacks.

 Response